State of the South 2018: Shaping a South where all people thrive

 - acknowledge the shifting demographics of increasing racial and ethnic diversity in the region

-- create a strong, dual customer talent development system that enables both workers and employers be competitive in the marketplace
+- create a strong, dual customer talent development system that enables both workers and employers to be competitive in the marketplace

 - enlist and engage Southerners to bridge the fault lines of fear and suspicion to become co-creators of an equitable future

 Acknowledging our history and co-creating a better present for a better future will require cultivating participation in civic life and decision-making from people who are now on the sidelines.
 Broader participation will require overcoming the myriad ways we divide ourselves by sharing power and position in ways formal and informal.
 With more prosperity and less vulnerability, we will be better able to face whatever lies before us, including the uncertainty of economic and political change.
 This report looks at our region’s history and our current situation and proposes a way forward.
-Historically, MDC has written SOS to inform the “leaders” of the South.
+Historically, MDC has written State of the South reports to inform the “leaders” of the South.
 This report is directed to the people of the South to inspire reflection and action to build the region we all deserve.

 2 “As Much Truth as One Can Bear” in The New York Times Book Review (14 January 1962); republished in The Cross of Redemption: Uncollected Writings (2011), edited by Randall Kenan